 4. Keep Low or No Balances on Your Credit Cards

 The convenience of credit cards is what makes them financially dangerous.
 It’s almost too easy to spend money.
 When you first receive your credit card, make a rule to use it only for small purchases that you can pay off each month.
 For example, only use your card to fill up your gas tank during the month.
 The goal is to use your card but only incur a balance you’re positive you can pay in full each month.
-This will help you establish your credit history and boost your score.
+This will help you establish your credit history and boost your score, as well as helping you avoid the minimum payment trap.

 5. Use Your Credit Cards